tic-tac-token/ttt-book/src/chapters/1/about-foundry.md

 Foundry's HEVM equivalent is [revm](https://github.com/bluealloy/revm), a Rust version of the EVM.
 It's much faster, although it doesn't yet support symbolic execution and some of the other advanced features of HEVM.

-Foundry is much friendlier than Dapptools, but it still has a learning curve.
+Foundry is friendlier than Dapptools, but it still has a learning curve.
 It's a little bit like Vim: very powerful, very Unixy, and a little overwhelming at first.
 But just like Vim, I think the payoff of learning the tool is worth the effort.
 Starting this project from the ground up with Foundry is a great way to learn it from scratch.

 The [Foundry Book](https://book.getfoundry.sh/) is a great resource if you want to learn more.